Hevne/RTS_Balacing_Hevne/README.md

 But as I stated before: two conscious and gamer players can be engaged on a constant loop if following this strategy so, how to solve this situation?

-# Solving the human opponent problem
+<h1 id="Solving the human opponent problem"> Solving the human opponent problem </h1>

 Rock-Paper-Scissors is a symmetric zero-sum game, so: